 - a.
-Grievance -- "Grievance" shall mean any dispute which a tenant may have with respect to the Authority's action or failure to act in accordance with the individual tenant's lease or the regulations of the Authority, which adversely affect the individual tenant's rights, duties, welfare or status, except as provided for in Section V.C. below. - b.
-Complainant-- "Complainant" shall mean any tenant whose grievance is presented to the Authority's Management Office, in accordance with Section V below. - c.
-Tenant-"Tenant" shall mean any adult person (other than live-in aide) who resides in the unit and who executed the Lease with the Authority as lessee of the unit, or if no such person now resides in the unit, residents of the unit who is the remaining head of the household of the Tenant family residing in the unit. - d.
-Documents -- "Documents" shall include records and regulations. - e.
-Good Cause "Good Cause" shall mean an unavoidable conflict that seriously affects the health, safety, or welfare of the Tenant.
+Grievance: any dispute which a tenant may have with respect to the HRHA's action or failure to act in accordance with the individual tenant's lease or the regulations of the HRHA, which adversely affect the individual tenant's rights, duties, welfare or status, except as provided for in Section V.C. below. - b.
+Complainant: any tenant whose grievance is presented to the HRHA's main office, in accordance with Section V below. - c.
+Tenant: any adult person (other than live-in aide) who resides in the unit and who executed the lease with the HRHA as lessee of the unit, or if no such person now resides in the unit, residents of the unit who is the remaining head of the household of the tenant family residing in the unit. - d.
+Documents: include records and regulations. - e.
+Good Cause "Good Cause" shall mean an unavoidable conflict that seriously affects the health, safety, or welfare of the tenant.